Keesler Federal Park: Minor League Baseball

 Due to construction delays, the Shuckers played the first 54 games of their inaugural 2015 season on the road.
 The team's MGM Park home opener was played on June 6, 2015, versus the Mobile BayBears, a 4–3 victory.
 Going into extra innings, Nick Shaw singled home Brent Suter from second base in the bottom of the fourteenth inning to secure the win.
 The inaugural home opener was attended by 5,065 people.
 The stadium's single-game attendance record was set later that season when 6,231 people saw Biloxi defeated by the Mississippi Braves, 4–3, on July 3.

 On April 2, 2016, the ballpark was the site of an exhibition game between the Shuckers and their Major League Baseball (MLB) affiliate, the Milwaukee Brewers.
 Players appearing for the Brewers in the game included Ryan Braun, Domingo Santana, Jonathan Villar, Martín Maldonado, and Chase Anderson.
 The 7–4 Milwaukee win was attended by 5,152 people.
 This was the first time a major league team played in Biloxi since the 1938 Philadelphia Phillies held spring training at Biloxi Stadium.

 Shuckers pitchers threw the first no-hitter in franchise history on August 14, 2017, at MGM Park.
 Hiram Burgos (2 IP), Forrest Snow (3 IP), Nick Ramirez (1 IP), and Jorge López (1 IP) combined for the effort in the second game of a seven-inning doubleheader against the Tennessee Smokies, a 1–0 win.

 MGM Park hosted the Southern League All-Star Game on June 18, 2019.
 The North Division All-Stars defeated the South Division All-Stars, 7–3, with 4,209 people on hand.
 Luis Robert of the Birmingham Barons was selected as the game's Most Valuable Player.
 Jeffrey Baez of the Jackson Generals won the previous day's Home Run Derby.

 College baseball

 The Conference USA baseball tournament was held at MGM Park from 2017 to 2019.
 The 2020 tournament was to be held at MGM park but was cancelled due to the COVID-19 pandemic.
-The tournament moved to Ruston, Louisiana, in 2021 and the locations will vary going forward.
+The tournament moved to Ruston, Louisiana, in 2021 and the locations will vary.